PEDIATRIC AND ADOLESCENT SPORTS MEDICINE, GENERAL PEDIATRIC ORTHOPEDICS

 I understand the demands our athletes face and take great pride in getting those same athletes back on the field.
 I grew up visiting Austin and am thrilled to be raising my family here.

 My wife, Meghan, is a Physician Assistant whom I met in medical school on a surgical rotation.
-I have a young daughter, Brynn, a son, Jack, and 14-year-old chocolate lab named Bo who will always be our oldest kid.
+I have two daughters, Brynn and Grace, a son, Jack, and a 15-year-old chocolate lab named Bo who will always be our oldest kid.

 CTPO Research Director